HDFMapDigiTemplate

 Tuple of the analog-digital-convert (adc) names integrated into the digitizer.

-Name of digitizer
+Name of digitizer (device).

-Instance of the HDF5 digitizer group
+Instance of the HDF5 group that was mapped.

 info = {